dr460nf1r3/dr460nf1r3/README.md

   [![built with nix](https://img.shields.io/static/v1?logo=nixos&logoColor=white&label=&message=Built%20with%20Nix&color=41439a)](https://builtwithnix.org)

 - maintaining [FireDragon](https://github.com/dr460nf1r3/firedragon-browser), a [Floorp](https://floorp.app/en) fork that focuses on providing better KDE integration and saner default settings.
 Since I'm a huge fan of self-hosting services, it integrates some of our hosted services such as our own [Firefox sync server](https://ffsync.garudalinux.org), [searX](https://searx.garudalinux.org), and [Whoogle](https://search.garudalinux.org).

+Some other things I'm working on or have worked on in the past include:

+- [Container Manager](https://github.com/dr460nf1r3/container-manager), a NestJS backend for managing Docker in Docker containers for CI/CD pipelines setting up per-branch test environments.
+- [Garuda Linux startpage](https://start.garudalinux.org), a simple general-purpose startpage for Garuda Linux users written in Angular.

 <h3 align="center">I'm already working with and learning the following technologies</h3>
 <p align="center">